NetworkBlockDevice/nbd/doc/proto.md

 The procedure works as follows:

-- First, during negotiation, the client MUST select one or more metadata contexts with the `NBD_OPT_SET_META_CONTEXT` command.
-If needed, the client can use `NBD_OPT_LIST_META_CONTEXT` to list contexts.
+- First, during negotiation, if the client wishes to query metadata during transmission, the client MUST select one or more metadata contexts with the `NBD_OPT_SET_META_CONTEXT` command.
+If needed, the client can use `NBD_OPT_LIST_META_CONTEXT` to list contexts that the server supports.
 - During transmission, a client can then indicate interest in metadata for a given region by way of the `NBD_CMD_BLOCK_STATUS` command, where *offset* and *length* indicate the area of interest.
 The server MUST